nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Dictionote` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Close Panel**
+**Use case: UC01 - Close a panel**

 **MSS**
-1. User requests to close a specific display panel
+1. User requests to close a specific display panel.
-2. Dictionote close the display Panel
+2. Dictionote close the display Panel.

     Use case ends.

 **Extensions**

 * 1a.
 The given display panel is invalid.
     * 1a1.
+Dictionote shows an error message.

+      Use case ends.

+**Use case: UC02 - Edit and save a note in edit mode**

+**MSS**
+1. User requests to edit in edit mode.
+2. Dictionote enable edit mode.
+3. User edit note and request to save the note.
+4. Dictionote save edited note.
+5. Dictionote exit edit mode.

+    Use case ends.

+**Extensions**

+* 1a.
+No note is shown in note content panel.
+    * 1a1.
+Dictionote shows an error message.

+      Use case ends.

+* 3a.
+Dictionote found the note the user trying to save were a duplicate of another note in the system.
-Dictionote shows an error message
+    * 3a1.
+Dictionote shows an error message.
+    * 3a2.
+User edit note with new content and request to save the note.

+      Steps 3a1-3a2 are repeated until the note the User is trying to save is not a duplicate.

+      Use case resumes from step 4.

+* \* a.
+At any time, User chooses to exit edit mode.
+    * \*a1.
+Dictionote discard edited note.
+    * \*a2.
+Dictionote exit edit mode.

       Use case ends.